 Battle of Seven Pines

 The regiment suffered 18 men killed and 41 wounded.
-Captain Herbert was wounded in the foot.
+Captain Arthur Herbert of Company H was wounded in the foot.

 The regiment suffered 17 men killed, 23 wounded and 73 missing.
-Lt.
-Colonel Marye and Captain Robert H. Simpson were captured.
+Lieutenant Colonel Marye and Captain Robert H. Simpson of Company B were captured.

 |August||The brigade was under the temporary command of Colonel Montgomery Corse while Brigadier General Kemper took command of a temporary division.|